tonishka/ip/docs/README.md

 ### Mark Quests

 Finished a Quest?
 Hurrah!
-Mark it as done in your list.
+Mark it as done in your list. </br>
 Something came up?
 No worries, mark a Quest as in-progress.

 ### Update Quests

-Something about the Quest chnaged?
+Something about the Quest changed?
 Simply update it.

 ### View logs